The Trouble with Mr. Bean: Part One

 Mr. Bean sets multiple alarms for 8:00 am, but sleeps through all of them.
-He eventually wakes up at 8:50 and notices a reminder for his dental appointment.
+He eventually wakes up at 8:50 and notices a reminder for his 9 o’clock dental appointment.
 Quickly, he gathers his clothes, shoes, toothbrush, and toothpaste before rushing out to his Mini.
 While driving to the appointment, Bean gets dressed and brushes his teeth, using the car's screenwash to rinse.
 He spits out the toothpaste and it lands on the backside of a builder, who assumes it is bird droppings.

 Arriving at the dental clinic, Bean forces the blue Reliant out of the only parking space, attracting the attention of a traffic warden.
-He then sits in the waiting room and tricks a boy into leaving by making it seem like he wet himself to steal a Batman comic book from him.
-Once in the dentist's room, Bean creates chaos by meddling with the equipment, slurping up the dentist's drink with the saliva ejector, and inadvertently knocking out the dentist with a concealed needle containing a dose of anaesthetic.
-Bean attempts to fill his own tooth but inadvertently drills all of them together.
-His jaws are freed when the dentists wakes up and startles him.
+He then sits in the waiting room and tricks a boy into leaving to steal a Batman comic book from him.
+Once in the dentist's room, Bean creates chaos by meddling with the equipment, slurping up the dentist's drink with the saliva ejector, and inadvertently knocking him out by injecting his leg with a concealed needle of anaesthetic.
+Bean attempts to fill his own tooth, but unwittingly drills all of them and glues his jaw shut after smothering his teeth in dental composite.
+His jaws are freed, when the dentist wakes up and startles him.
+A content Bean then leaves, handing his bib to the dentist, who yanks it out of his hand.

 Part Two

 Bean drives to the public park to have a picnic.
 While passing by a lake, he spots a young boy having difficulty with his remote-controlled boat, so he opens up the controller and tweaks the circuitry inside.
 Unbeknown to both Bean and the boy, the controller also takes control of an elderly man's electric wheelchair just behind them.
 Bean hands the controller back to the boy and leaves just as the wheelchair approaches the latter from behind, knocking him into the lake.

 Bean soon begins setting up his picnic.
 Unbeknownst to him, a car thief breaks into his Mini and hotwires it, only to find the steering wheel is missing; Bean had removed it and has it with him in his picnic basket.
 As Bean prepares to eat his meal, a wasp buzzes around him and irritates him.
 He defeats the wasp, but attracts a swarm, forcing him to abandon his picnic as the credits roll.
-Unable to lose them, Bean tosses his cake into a nearby car, unaware that the car thief is now in it, who soon finds himself being targeted by the wasps.
+Unable to lose them, Bean tosses his cake into a nearby car, unaware that the person who is now in it is the car thief, who soon finds himself being targeted by the wasps.